cozmo-zh/zearches/internal/README.md

-These packages could theoretically be extracted into standalone public packages if they provide utility.
+These packages could be extracted into standalone public libraries if they are useful.